cfengine/documentation/getting-started/upgrade.markdown

 ### Automatic

-On the hub, copy the client cfengine-nova packages to the operating system specific distribution directories in `/var/cfengine/master_software_updates` and CFEngine 3 Enterprise will take care of the rest.
+On the hub, copy the client `cfengine-nova` packages to the operating system specific distribution directories in `/var/cfengine/master_software_updates` and CFEngine 3 Enterprise will take care of the rest.

 ### Agent package upgrade through the hub from v2.2.3

-Please note that although it is possible to upgrade agents through the hub, for Debian format (.deb) packages (both `x86_64` and `i386`) it is necessary to edit your update.cf on each agent before proceeding.
+Please note that although it is possible to upgrade agents through the hub, for Debian format (.deb) packages (both `x86_64` and `i386`) it is necessary to edit the `update.cf` on each agent before proceeding.
 The reason for this is that the naming convention used in 2.2.3 is at odds with the one that has since been adopted by CFEngine and in the wider community.
-As a result, the update.cf script in v2.2.3 clients expects i686 (hard coded) and x86_64 for the architecture part in the package name.
+As a result, the `update.cf` script in v2.2.3 clients expects i686 (hard coded) and x86_64 for the architecture part in the package name.
 So package upgrade will only work for .deb packages if the package is renamed before it is copied into the relevant architecture subdirectory under `/var/cfengine/master_software_updates`.

 For example, if your upgrade package is named like this:

 `cfengine-nova_3.5.0XXXX_amd64.deb` or `cfengine-nova_3.5.0XXXX_i386.deb`